QwazyWabbitWOS/q2admin-tsmod/readme.md

 q2admin.txt file and uncomment the line by removing the leading semicolon.
 Note: quake2dirsupport is set TRUE by default in the dll, causing the non-renamed dll to be launched from the mod folder.

-## On Linux and Windows
+## On Windows

-The q2admin dll should be located in quake2/release/ or quake2/debug/ and must be named per the target processor architecture as defined by the Quake2 engine being used.
+The q2admin dll can be located in quake2/release/ or quake2/debug/ and must be named per the target processor architecture as defined by the Quake2 engine being used.
 The DLL name is automatically set when you compile q2admin in your environment.
-For example: gamex86_64.dll or gamex86.dll on Windows or gamex86_64.so or gamei386.so on Linux.
+For example: gamex86_64.dll or gamex86.dll.

 The q2admin dll will load the mod dll of the same name from the mod folder named in the command line.

-Thus: quake2/release/gamex86_64.so the q2admin module, is loaded by the engine and the q2admin then loads quake2/yourgame/gamex86_64.so to launch the mod.
+Thus: quake2/release/gamex86_64.dll the q2admin module, is loaded by the engine and the q2admin then loads quake2/yourgame/gamex86_64.dll to launch the mod.

 Note: r1q2 seeks and loads quake2/(release or debug)/gamex86_64.dll or gamex86_64.so automatically.
 To obtain the same functionality in Q2PRO you must write: `+set sys_forcegamelib quake2/release/gamex86_64.so` on the command line that launches the server.